Sathi Leelavathi (1995 film)

 The film was produced by Haasan, with the story by Ananthu adapted loosely from the 1989 American film She-Devil and dialogues by Crazy Mohan.
-Ilaiyaraaja served as the music composer.
+Ilaiyaraaja composed the music.
 Sathi Leelavathi was released on 15 January 1995 and became a commercial success.
 It was remade in Hindi as Biwi No.1 (1999) and in Kannada as Rama Shama Bhama (2005) with Aravind and Haasan reprising their roles.

 Plot

 Arun is married to Leelavathi, arranged by their parents, and they have two children together.
 He is embarrassed by his wife's plain looks and weight.
 When he meets Priya, who works in a building construction company, he hides from her the fact that he is married, and they have an affair.